sankarshanmukhopadhyay/Links/README.md

 ### Reputation, rudimentary and not-so-rudimentary
 There are many places online where Bob can call attention to Alice using the _@Alice_ convention.
 If Alice wishes to reply, she can use _@Bob_.
-With this data in the public domain, Bob's agent can make the reputational claim, "I have a connection to Alice, and here's the link to evidence."
+Once this data is in the public domain, Bob's agent can make the reputational claim, "I have a connection to Alice, and here's the link to evidence."

 Next imagine that Bob has an existing, robust, connection to Alice, and he asks about Carol.

 Alice comes back: "Yeah, Carol's a babe.
-She is <ins>this Carol</ins> in the village called **Wikipedia.Admins.en** and she is <ins>this Carol</ins> in the village called **GitHub.PythonProjects** and she is <ins>this Carol</ins> the **YouTuber**."
+She is <ins>this Carol</ins> in the village called **Wikipedia.Admins.en** and she is <ins>this Carol</ins> in the village called **GitHub.PythonProjects** and she is <ins>this Carol</ins>, the **YouTuber**."
-Bob's agent can assess Alice's claims in the graph of Carol's connections.
-Or rather, amongst those of Carol's connections who will talk to Bob.
+Bob's agent can assess Alice's claims in the graph of Carol's connections ... or rather, amongst those of Carol's connections who will talk to Bob.
 But also, in assessing Alice's claims about Carol, Bob's agent now has access to all of the not-insignificant reputational architecture of Wikipedia, GitHub, YouTube, and so on.

 At this point, Bob is somewhat intimidated by Carol, but he is incentivised to reach out to her because he can see that she will definitely have the answer to his current, thorny, problem X.